 This paper is primarily concerned with the fourth tagging step described above: how analysts examine images and encode its attributes of interest as data.
-The number of images typically collected is voluminous: thousands or tens of thousands of images per retrieved camera card easily accumulate to hundreds of thousands of images per project).
-Consequently, image examination and data encoding is laborious, time-intensive, error-prone, and expensive.
-It is no wonder that international survey respondents identified image classification as the top challenge in camera trapping (Glover-Kapfer, et al., 2019).
+The number of images typically collected is voluminous: thousands or tens of thousands of images per retrieved camera card easily accumulate to hundreds of thousands and even millions of images per project.
+Consequently, image examination and data encoding are laborious, time-intensive, error-prone, and expensive.
+It is no wonder that international survey respondents identified image classification as the top challenge in camera trapping (Glover-Kapfer, Soto-Navarro, & Wearn, 2019).

-Recent research seeks to remedy this burden via automated image recognition, where promising wildlife species detection and identification rates have been reported (e.g., Norouzzadeha, et al., 2018; Schneider et al, 2018, Tabak et al., 2018; Yousif et al, 2019).
+Recent research seeks to remedy this burden via automated image recognition, where promising wildlife species detection and identification rates have been reported (e.g., Norouzzadeha et al., 2018; Schneider, Taylor, & Kramer, 2018; Tabak et al., 2018; Yousif, Yuan, Kays, & He, 2019).
 Unfortunately, image recognition for camera traps is still in its formative stage.
 It is limited in what can be recognized.
 For example, somewhat easy to extremely difficult recognition challenges range from: detecting if wildlife is present, identifying the species, identifying individuals, determining animal health, to distinguishing animal behaviors.
-Image recognition also requires training on domain-specific images, incurs varying rates of classification errors (false positives and false negatives), performs less well with new camera placements (due to different backgrounds), and is currently poorly integrated in the analyst's software and workflow.
-Even if it were available, analysts would still have to verify recognition predictions and correct erroneous ones.
+Image recognition also: requires a model trained on domain-specific images; incurs varying rates of classification errors (false positives and false negatives); performs less well with new camera placements (due to different backgrounds); and is currently poorly integrated in the analyst's software and workflow.
+Even if it was available, analysts would still have to verify recognition predictions and correct erroneous ones.
 Manual methods will likely dominate for years to come, especially when additional attributes beyond simple species detection are required (but see Section 8 below).